ohbarye/pbt/README.md

 `Pbt` supports 3 concurrency methods and 1 sequential one.
 You can choose one of them by setting the `worker` option.

+Be aware that the performance of each method depends on the test subject.
+For example, if the test subject is CPU-bound, `:ractor` may be the best choice.
+Otherwise, `:none` shall be the best choice for most cases.
+See [benchmarks](benchmark/README.md).

 ### Ractor

 ```ruby